 (d) through various third parties and public sources such as:

-- (iv) identity and contact information from publicly availably sources (like the Charity Commission or Companies House)
+(iv) identity and contact information from publicly available sources (like the Charity Commission or Companies House)

 4. HOW DO WE USE YOUR PERSONAL DATA?